Get Screened

 Vascular disease is among the leading causes of death in the US.
 Vascular disease is usually asymptomatic until a catastrophic event occurs.
 Screenings for Strokes, Heart Disease, abdominal aneurysms can save lives.
 Knowing your risk or your loved ones risk for vascular disease and catching disease early will also reduce the cost of medical bills, disabilities or death.

-LACVT Health Screenings offer 4 different ultrasound screenings: carotid screenings, abdominal aorta screenings, PVD screenings, and Thyroid mass screenings.
+LACVT offers four “hidden threat” screenings that can identify any immediate vascular concerns, including screenings for carotid artery disease, thyroid masses, abdominal aortic aneurysms, and peripheral artery disease.
 Our mission is to provide accurate health screenings to identify the people that have undetected health problems.
 Our local physicians and staff are committed to community awareness of vascular disease.

 Consider these facts:

-• Strokes are the 4rd leading cause of death in the U.S and #1 cause of disability.
+- Strokes are the fourth leading cause of death in the U.S and the number one cause of disability.

-• Vascular disease can impair circulation to the legs, reducing ability to walk and in some cases, leg amputation.
+- Vascular disease can impair circulation to the legs, reducing the ability to walk and, in some cases, lead to amputation.

 Early detection can save lives.
 Call 318-442-0106 for more information.